CascadesCarnivoreProject/Carnassial/README.md

 * Carnassial is readily available.
 Obtaining the eMammal client requires a logon be issued, which can be hard to get.
 * Carnassial and Timelapse are broadly similar.
 As of March 2017 Carnassial offers faster analysis, more flexibility, and fewer defects than Timelapse.

-If you know of others please email carnassialdev@gmail.com to let us know.
+If you know of others please let us know.

+### Contacting the Carnassial Development Team
+Feel free to open new issues on Carnassial here on github.
+Or email us at carnassialdev@gmail.com.

 ### Development Environment
 Install [Visual Studio 2017 Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) or newer with the below options in addition to the defaults: